"I dedicate my life to helping educate others about Native people and what we're all about."

-Once I returned home and started working at GLIFWC, I’d also try to help with some of the programming that goes on around the community -- help where I can with language, with culture revitalization, with anything.
+Once I returned home and started working at GLIFWC, I’d also try to help with some of the programming that goes on around the community—help where I can with language, with cultural revitalization, with anything.
 Eventually I had a lot of people and some of our elders approach me and ask if I would consider running for our Tribal Council.
 I thought about it, but I really went back and forth because it's a very big responsibility to take that on, plus I am very young.
 In our community we have around 8,000 tribal members and probably close to 1,500 live on the reservation.

 Being on the council is an opportunity to work for the people.
 Typically you have older, more experienced people running and I wasn't sure if I was going to step on anybody's toes.
 I didn't want to be disrespectful.
-But some of our people told me that it would be good to have a young person on the council to contribute a different perspective, to represent young people, and to show the young people that they could do it too.
+But some of our people told me that it would be good to have a young person on the council to contribute a different perspective, to represent young people, and to show the young people that they could do it, too.
 You can go away to school, come back with the knowledge you received, and bring that back to your people.
 There are many different ways you can make an impact, and make our people proud.

 Another thing that was on my mind was that the election was to be right around the time when my partner was about to have our baby.
 I remember thinking, ‘I'm going to be first-time father.
 I'm still so young.
 What do I know?’
 I had a dream about it though, and what came out of that was I felt I needed to help with our language programs, our cultural programs, all of it.
 I needed to help to make this an even better place, not only for my daughter, but for everybody's kids growing up here.
 So I decided to run.
 I ended up having a lot of support, and I got elected.
 It's been a very, very awesome learning experience.
-It's like going back to school because you learn all of these different aspects about housing, health, natural resources, policy.
+It's like going back to school, because you learn all of these different aspects about housing, health, natural resources, policy.
 Anything you need to know to make good decisions on behalf of your people.”

 “As a Bad River Tribal Council Member, one thing that’s important to me is to raise awareness about consultation between nations.
 If there's something that the federal government is doing that's going to somehow affect our nation, we have the right to a consultation before anything is done.
 Whether that’s a pipeline that is being put through, a new state law or ordinance, whatever it is.
-We have the right for consultation on a nation to nation, or state to nation, basis.
+We have the right for consultation on a nation-to-nation, or state-to-nation, basis.

-It’s hard to maintain because I know not everyone in state or federal government knows about those treaties.
-There’s not like a Tribal 101 course that says, ‘Hey, look.
+It’s hard to maintain, because I know not everyone in state or federal government knows about those treaties.
+There’s not, like, a Tribal 101 course that says, ‘Hey, look.
 Tribes are recognized for their sovereign status.
 You need to talk to them prior to making any kind of decision.’
 There are some agencies that do a really good job with that, but there are some that definitely need improvement.
 I’m driven to help improve the relationship between governments.

 It’s a lot of work, sure, but some of the best things to see are just how resilient and how beautiful our community is.
 To go around and to see all of our program managers, department heads, and staff working so hard for all the same cause.
 To see our young people achieve things.
-From the decisions that our people make, to the stances we take on our environment - it’s so great to see the important work that our people are doing here.
+From the decisions that our people make, to the stances we take on our environment—it’s so great to see the important work that our people are doing here.

 If I had one message for our young people, it would be to spend time with your elders and learn your language and culture, because that's fostering your identity.
-But I also recommend getting that formal western higher education, because that's going to help us survive into the future.
+But I also recommend getting that formal Western higher education, because that's going to help us survive into the future.
 Coupled together, these things only make us stronger as a nation, and help us to support the furthering of our identity and our people's way of life.